security-notes/infobyte-faraday-wiki/Install-steps-for-Faraday-v3.0-BETA-Corporate.md

 Please consult with your distribution documentation to install the dependencies listed above.

 <a name="server-python-dependencies"></a>

+#### Backup .faraday directory

+Plase make a copy of you .faraday directory before installing Beta version.

 #### Installing Python 2 dependencies

 Once you have the required system dependencies, you just have to install the Python modules needed to run the server using `pip`: